-The scheme has been assessed by Barnett Waddingham, an independent firm of actuaries, on behalf of Kent County Council based upon the full valuation of the scheme as at 31 March 2016.
-As a result of that valuation the Council's contributions for future service have remained at the existing rate of 14.2% of pay.
-The contribution for past service has remained in line with previous levels, based on the deficit being cleared over 17 years.
-The fund is next due for revaluation as at 31 March 2019 and new contribution rates will apply from April 2020.
+The scheme has been assessed by Barnett Waddingham, an independent firm of actuaries, on behalf of Kent County Council based upon the full valuation of the scheme as at 31 March 2019.
+As a result of that valuation the Council's contributions for future service have increased to a rate of 18.4% of pay.
+The contribution for past service has reduced from previous levels, based on the deficit being cleared over eight years.
+The fund is next due for revaluation as at 31 March 2022 and new contribution rates will apply from April 2023.